Ashok (film)

-Ashok is a 2006 Indian Telugu-language masala film produced by Maharishi Cinema, directed and written by Surender Reddy, starring NTR Jr., Sameera Reddy, Prakash Raj, and Sonu Sood in the lead roles.
-It is a movie about redemption in which the title character must make amends to his father after being blamed for his grandmother's death while meeting a girl who understands him and his burdens; at the same time, he must also battle against a mafia-like organisation that hates him.
+Ashok is a 2006 Indian Telugu-language action thriller film written and directed by Surender Reddy and produced by Maharishi Cinema.
+The film stars N. T. Rama Rao Jr. in the titular role, alongside Sameera Reddy, Prakash Raj, and Sonu Sood in pivotal roles.

+The plot follows a hot-headed mechanic, desperate to reconcile with his peace-loving father, is forced to abandon his quest when a ruthless mobster threatens his family.
+Now, to protect his loved ones and the woman he loves, he must embrace the violence he once rejected and fight back.

-The movie was released in Andhra Pradesh on 14 July 2006.
-It was an average grosser at the box office.
-It was remade into Bengali Bangladesh as Babar Kosom (2007) with Manna and Nipun Akter.
+The film was released on 13 July 2006.
+While it performed moderately at the box office on its initial release, it gradually gained a cult following over the years.
+It was later remade in Bengali Bangladesh as Babar Kosom (2007).

 Plot

-Ashok is a mechanic who is thrown out of his house because of his rash actions that have led to the death of his grandmother.
-His father still harbours anger against Ashok despite his good behaviour that has a positive outcome.
-Ashok then happens to meet an insecure yet talented dancer named Anjali and fall in love with her.
+Ashok is a mechanic who is thrown out of his house by his father, Bhaskar Prasad because of his rash actions by engaging in fights that have led to his grandmother's death.
+Bhaskar still harbors anger against his son, despite Ashok's good behavior that has a positive outcome.
+Ashok happens to meet an insecure yet talented dancer named Anjali and falls in love with her.
 Anjali witnesses a crime involving KK, the leader of one of the largest crime syndicates in Andhra Pradesh.
 KK then tries to ensnare Anjali within his evil plans, while Ashok wages a one-man war against KK's gang.
+Bhaskar decides to give his son a second chance by sending him to Delhi for job.
+Ashok accepts this but Bhaskar tells Anjali to leave and never see him again as he was threatened by KK.

-Ashok's friend Rajiv attempts to rescue Anjali, but KK has him killed.
+One day Ashok's friend Rajiv attempts to rescue Anjali, but KK has him killed.
 Ashok then avenges Rajiv's death by killing KK's brother, Panda.
 This enrages KK, and his gang captures Ashok's sister, demanding that Ashok hands himself over to them in return for her safety.
 Ashok's father drags him to KK's manor and orders him to save his sister.
 Ashok and KK then get into a dramatic fight at Ashok's sister's wedding.
 Just when it appears that Ashok will emerge the winner, KK's mother tries to shoot Ashok but accidentally kills her own son.
 She drops the gun and falls down dead, apparently dying of shock.
 The film ends with Ashok's sister getting married and Ashok receiving his father's forgiveness.